In this tutorial you will learn how to:

 http://localhost:5054.
 Note that you need to replace

-localhost with the name or IP address of your license server, if it is not running on your current computer.
+localhost with the name or IP address of your license server, if it is not running on your local computer.
 Your web browser should then display the following page.

 Click on the